davimc/SegurSync/README.md

 # SegurSync
  API for insurance consortiums aimed at unifying the portfolio of clients, policies, vehicles, etc. In addition to controls that will be implemented in the future.

+- [ ] Monitoring of policies nearing expiration
+- [ ] Sending email reminders
+- [ ] Observability tracking to ensure updates and notifications